 - 1. Consists of the guarantee for loans payable at said subsidiary and the performance guarantee to the customers of said subsidiary. - 2.
 Entered into under general terms and conditions similar to those under arm's length transactions. - 3.
 The transaction amount above does not include consumption taxes.

 [Notes to per-Share Information]

-Net assets per share Basic earnings per share
+1. Net assets per share